Kim So-hee (singer, born 1995): 2016–2018: Produce 101 and career beginnings

-2019–present: Debut with Nature
+2019–present: Agency changes, Nature, Trot Girls Japan

 On October 8, 2019, she signed an exclusive contract with n.CH Entertainment, and was announced to have joined the girl group Nature.

-Role Model
+She made her debut with the group on November 12, with the mini album NATURE World: Code A.

+In December 2023, Sohee appeared as a contestant in the Japanese trot survival show TROT GIRLS JAPAN.
+She eventually was one of the nine finalists representing Japan and thus giving her a chance to advance forth to the follow-up survival show Korea VS Japan Trot.
+However, she ultimately did not join the sequel and hence dropped out of the final competition.

+Four months later, on April 27, 2024, n.CH Entertainment announced that NATURE has disbanded after agreeing to terminate their contracts.
+Sohee was the only member to renew with the company and will continue as a singer and actress.

+Kim debuted as one half of the trot duo Atlantis Kitsune on August 9, 2024.

+Influences

 On November 8, 2017, during the interview of the showcase for her mini album The Fillette, So-hee described her admiration for senior female solo artist IU.
 She said, "My role model is IU.
 She [has a good] voice, vocal skills, and is all around good at everything, so I have been practicing with her as my role model."
 She continued, "I want to emulate her innocence, look in her eyes, singing abilities, and steady vocals even when she's dancing on stage."